Published: January 27, 2025 | Reading Time: 4 minutes

 In Python, null is represented by the None object.
 None is used to indicate the absence of a value.

-You can perform a null check in Python using is None or is None to check if a variable is assigned None.
+You can perform a null check in Python using is None or is not None to check if a variable is assigned None.

 To check if a variable is null (or None) in Python, you can use if the variable is None:.